gfx-tekminera/gfx-spreadsheet/README.md

 - `ref.current.duplicateRow()`
   Make a duplicate of the focused row and insert it below.
 - `ref.current.cancelEdit()`
-  Reset the spreadsheet to its original state, but perserve changes state (can redo all change)
+  Reset the spreadsheet to its original state, but perserve changes state (can redo all change).
+If using infinite scroll need to set pageRef.current.page = 1 and pageRef.current.hasMore = true